-Figure 2 shows proportions of the subjects that attribute blame and responsibility to different categories of agents in the scenarios, and corresponding confidence intervals for large population ( $\alpha$ =0.05) [Rice, 1994].
+Figure 2 shows proportions of the subjects that attribute blame and responsibility to different categories of agents in the scenarios, and corresponding confidence intervals for large population (α =0.05) [Rice, 1994].
 For example, in scenario 1, 3 subjects blame the marksman with live bullets in his rifle, 19 blames all the marksmen and the rest do not blame any of them.
 The analysis of the sample data and their confidence intervals show that a small percentage of the population will blame the marksman with live bullets, a significant majority will blame all the marksmen, and a small percentage won't blame any, with 0.95 confidence.

-Fig. 2.
-Proportions of the Population Agreement on Responsibility/Blame in Sample Scenarios
+Figure 2 Proportions of Population Agreement on Responsibility/Blame in Sample Scenarios